asantos00/website/content/blog/second-adventure-in-deno-land.md

 $ deno cache -r --lock=lock.json deps.ts
 ```

-The generated file is no more that a json object of dependencies and a checksum for them.
+The generated file is no more that a json object of dependencies and a checksum.

 ## VSCode extension